robin-aws/dafny/Docs/ExternalSoundness.md

 ### Defining the External Invariant

-The question is now what
+The question is now what to pick as the external invariant.
+Ideally this could be improved over time as Dafny's completeness improves over time.

 Options: